X470 Gaming Plus - Motherboard MSI - Free user manual and instructions

 BIOS PSP Support [Enabled] (optional)

-Enables/ disables the BIOS PSP support.
-It manages PSP sub-item including all C2P/P2C mailbox, Secure S3, fTPM support.
+Enables/disables the BIOS PSP support.
+It manages PSP sub-items including all C2P/P2C mailboxes, Secure S3, and fTPM support.

 Power Supply Idle Control [Auto] (optional)

-It allows you to select the power-saving control mode for CPU when all cores are in a non-CO state.
-If set to Auto, BIOS will configure this settings.
+It allows you to select the power-saving control mode for the CPU when all cores are in a non-C0 state.
+If set to Auto, the BIOS will configure this setting.

 Software Description